-‘American Crime’ Highlights Modern-Day Slavery, Sex Trafficking In Season 3
+‘American Crime’ Highlights Modern Day Slavery, Sex Trafficking In Season 3

 — Deadline Hollywood (@Deadline) March 11, 2017

 While the subject of each season varies, American Crime as a whole remains concerned with the ongoing debate over the tensions between social equality and individual freedom.
-One way these tensions play out in Season 3 is through the storyline of Luis Salazar (Benito Martinez), a Mexican citizen who illegally crosses the U.S.-Mexico border in hopes of finding his son, Teo, who came to America in search of employment as a migrant worker.
+One way these tensions play out in Season 3 is through the storyline of Luis Salazar (Benito Martinez), a Mexican citizen who illegally crosses the U.S./Mexico border in hopes of finding his son, Teo, who came to America in search of employment as a migrant worker.
 Luis has lost contact with Teo, and is worried about the fate of his son.

 Traveling from Mexico to North Carolina to find Teo, Luis Salazar learns about the horrible, inhumane conditions many migrant workers face in America.